-Maryland Nursing Home Slip And Fall Lawyers
+Maryland Nursing Home Slip & Fall Lawyers

 When you place your loved ones in a nursing home or assisted living home you assume that their safety and well being will be of utmost importance.
 That is not always the case as they can suffer serious injuries, and sometimes death, if they are not properly cared for.
 A very important safety concern is fall prevention while in a nursing home or convalescent facility.
 Elderly people are not as physically resilient as young people.
-A fall can induce serious and life threatening injuries upon an elderly person.
+Nursing home falls are common & can induce serious and life threatening injuries upon an elderly person.
 If your loved one has suffered an injury due to a fall in a Maryland nursing home they you may be entitled to benefits and compensation.
 And if death occurs, their estate and family members may be entitled to compensation.
-Please do not hesitate to contact a nursing home neglect lawyer handling nursing home slip and fall cases throughout Maryland including Bethesda, Rockville, Frederick, Ellicott City, Bel Air and Annapolis.
+Please do not hesitate to contact a Maryland nursing home neglect lawyer handling nursing home slip and fall cases throughout Maryland including Bethesda, Rockville, Frederick, Ellicott City, Bel Air and Annapolis.

 Maryland’s personal injury statute of limitations allows you to file your nursing home injury claim up to 3 years from the date of injury or date of death.
 It is not advisable to wait nearly that long however.
 Please contact an experienced assisted living home accident lawyer today.
 With many years handling nursing home abuse claims in Maryland our attorneys have an outstanding history of obtaining their clients favorable verdicts and settlements.

-Risk Factors For Falling While In A Nursing Home
+Factors In Nursing Home Falls

 Patient suffering from dementia or Alzheimer’s disease